vishrutkohli/mailman3/src/mailman/app/docs/moderator.rst

 At an application level, moderation involves holding messages and membership changes for moderator approval.
 This utilizes the :ref:`lower level interface
-<model-request>` for list-centric moderation requests.
+<model-requests>` for list-centric moderation requests.

 Moderation is always mailing list-centric.